Note: The following review was originally published in September 2016 as part of our Fantastic Fest coverage.

 A large tree-like creature holds a young boy in a King Kong grip — part Tolkien Ent and part Swamp Thing, the monster is a terror to behold.
-Red eyes burn from within his wooden, vine-y face and a deep, gravelly voice echoes from his broken, jagged maw.
+Red eyes burn from within his wooden, vine-covered face and a deep, gravelly voice echoes from his jagged maw.
 He has come to destroy the idyllic English countryside with the swipe of his claw and the stomp of his foot.
-The boy trembles in his grasp and finds that this monster has a secret motive.
+The boy trembles in his grasp, and learns that this monster has a secret motive.
 His real mission is not destruction, but instead teaching and healing.

 At its core, J.A.
 Bayona‘s A Monster Calls is a monster movie.
 However, any creature feature worth its weight in fur is really about what makes us human.
 As the monster of this tale explains, to know what scares us is to understand who we truly are.
 The monster is but a reflection of a deep, dark truth we cannot confront.
 Mixing horror movie imagery with honest, heart-wrenching human truths, Bayona has created a dark, coming-of-age masterpiece.

 Adapted by Patrick Ness from his evocative novel of the same name, the film tells the story of Conor (Lewis MacDougall), a child coming to grips with the terminal illness and inevitable death of his mother (Felicity Jones).
 To help him navigate these harsh facts, a Monster (voiced by Liam Neeson) comes calling.
 Together, they explore the pains of growing up and the complexities of adulthood.